Vietnamese Pork Meatballs in Tomato Sauce (Xiu Mai)

 Instructions

-1. Make the meatballs (assembly only): In a large bowl, combine all of the meatball ingredients.
-Mix well until everything is evenly combined.
-Shape the mixture into small balls, about 1-1/2 inches in diameter.
+1. Make the meatballs: In a large bowl, combine all of the meatball ingredients and only the whites of green onions.
+Mix until well combined.
+Shape the mixture into small balls, about 1 1/2 inches in diameter.
 Set aside.

-3. Add the tomatoes and cook for about 3 minutes, or until they start to break down.
-Add chicken stock and bring the mixture to a low simmer.
+2. Cook the tomatoes: Heat the vegetable oil in a large skillet over medium heat.
+Add the garlic and onions.
+Cook until fragrant (about 2-3 minute).
+Add the tomatoes and cook for about 3 minutes, or until they start to break down.
+Add water or stock and bring the mixture to a low simmer.

-4. Add meatballs, cover and simmer on medium low heat for 10-15 minutes.
+3. Cook the meatballs: Add meatballs, cover and simmer on medium low heat for about 10 minutes.

 Notes